Neighbourhood Youth Alliance of Iran: Manifesto

+Methods

+The Alliance stated that its methods include locating CCTV cameras and cutting their connections, preparing medical teams, and making leaflets for offline communication.
+Techniques for reducing repression by the authorities include minimal reliance on online social media and making last-minute changes for meeting locations.

+In September 2023, some of the methods were inspired by Myanmar protests.

 Actions

 As a united group, the Alliance called for a three-day series of protests on 5, 6 and 7 December 2022.

 On 10 December, the Youth of Tehran Neighbourhoods called for the Iranian diaspora to form a coalition to support protestors within Iran.